Value Stream Mapping: Definition, Steps and Examples

 - The overall batch size that each step handles

 Once you have all the information, you can start adding it to your map.
+This is probably the most tedious part.
 Draw a table or data box under each process block to do so.
-If you’ve used historical data, be sure to verify it using the current inputs and outputs for each process.
+If you have used historical data, be sure to verify it using the current inputs and outputs for each process.

 Indicate the timeline involved in each process beneath your data blocks.
 This shows the lead time needed to produce products and the actual time spent on producing each unit, pack size, or batch.
 Don’t be surprised if a product with a lead time of weeks takes just a few hours to produce.

 Just creating a value stream map without using it would be a complete waste of time.
-Now that you have one, it’s time to start looking for the “seven wastes” that could be eating up your profits.
+Now that you have one, it is time to start looking for the “seven wastes” that could be eating up your profits.

-- Transport doesn’t add value to your final product – unless you’re in the transport business!
-See if you can reduce steps involving transport of materials or information that don’t add value.
+- Transport does not add value to your final product - unless you are in the transport business!
+See if you can reduce steps involving transport of materials or information that do not add value.

 - Inventory of inputs and finished products costs you money which could have been earning income elsewhere.
 The lower your inventory levels can be without stonewalling production, the better it will be.

 - Motion costs time and time is money.
 As an example, our nursery worker has to move her transplanted seedling 10 feet from the potting table to the tractor wagon.
-That’s wasted time.
+That is wasted time.

-- Waiting because there’s a bottleneck in a previous process or sub-process is another clear waste of valuable resources.
+- Waiting because there is a bottleneck in a previous process or sub-process is another clear waste of valuable resources.

 - Over-processing can be hard to gauge, but if an item can move from one process to another in an acceptable condition with less input, it should do so.

 - Overproduction is an additional pitfall to avoid.
-Even if your product isn’t perishable, storing it and monitoring it until such time as a customer buys it is clearly a waste.
+Even if your product is not perishable, storing it and monitoring it until such time as a customer buys it is clearly a waste.

 - Defects mean reworking or scrapping and are clear money-eaters.
-How can you reduce defects in each step of the process you’ve mapped?
+How can you reduce defects in each step of the process you have mapped?

 You know how things are if you maintain the status quo, but how would you like them to look?
 Use your team to help you map out an ideal value stream map that eliminates, or at least reduces, all the wastes you spotted when analyzing the results of your value stream mapping exercise.

 It’s unlikely you’ll be able to get there in one step, so you can create a series of intermediate future state maps.
-Your business would aim to reach these milestones at specific dates, and ultimately, they’d reach the goal you identified when you drew up your ideal state map.
+In our experience helping teams implement lean improvements, organizations that aim to reach these milestones at specific dates ultimately reach the goal they identified when drawing up their ideal state map.

 What should you do now?
 Start the mapping process all over again!
-Few processes are so perfect that there’s no more room for improvement!
+Few processes are so perfect that there is no more room for improvement!
 Your aim is nothing less than operational excellence.

 Conclusion